MyrtleSoftware/vollo-ids-example/README.md

 pip install --upgrade pip
 ```

 Install the vollo sdk, follow the instructions [here](https://vollo.myrtle.ai/latest/installation.html), this should create a `vollo-sdk-<version>` folder.
+Now you can install the python dependencies:

 ```sh
 pip install -r requirements.txt